 If another family member is putting together the rehearsal dinner, confirm all the details with them.
 If you’re in charge, give the venue or restaurant a ring to go over the timing, menu, and any other details one last time.

 You can buy an emergency kit specifically for the occasion or go the DIY route.
 You’ll want to include things like Band-Aids, a nail file, hair spray, pain killers, tampons, a small sewing kit, and extra makeup.

 Practice Your Vows Out Loud

-Whether you’ve written your own or you’re going with the more “standard vows” practice what you’ll say and how you’ll say it in front of a mirror.
+Whether you’ve written your own or you’re going with traditional vows, practice what you’ll say and how you’ll say it in front of a mirror.
 Even if you've silently read the words over and over again, be sure to read your vows out loud to yourself a handful of times.
-Practice reading it with a steady and slow pace until you feel confident and calm.
+Practice reading them with a steady and slow pace until you feel confident and calm.

 If you’re leaving for the honeymoon within two days of the wedding, pack your bags ahead of time.
 You’ll feel much better having that out of the way, and you won't have to worry about doing laundry or adding last-minute items to your suitcase the morning after your big day.